Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 • Portal Access: Security Administrator or Global Administrator role in security.microsoft.com

-• Network: Outbound HTTPS (443) from DCs to *.atp.azure.com endpoints
+• Network: Outbound HTTPS (443) from each sensor server to <workspace>sensorapi.atp.azure.com

-• DNS: DCs must resolve *.atp.azure.com via DNS
+• DNS: Servers must resolve *.atp.azure.com via DNS

 โš ๏ธ Important: On DCs processing more than 10,000 authentications/second, consider using the standalone sensor on a separate server with port mirroring.
 Use the capacity planning tool to validate sizing.